ethereum/portal-network-specs/roadmaps.md

 The benefits of such approachs are many.
 One can execute the semantics concretely (with a help of a generic "driver" program) to test/fuzz it differentially against the concrete implementations of EVM.
 One can execute the semantics symbolically - this is useful for contract verification.
 One can use formal semantics for white-box fuzzing of smart contracts.
 One can use formal semantics for production of "super tests" - EVM conformance tests with very high coverage, effectively automating most of the work of preparing tests for new EVM changes.

+First step would be to try to formalise a very small subset of EVM, supporting 3 instructions - PUSH1, ADD, and STOP.
+And demonstrate all the primary and secondary benefits in that example.
+Then, extend such EVM bit by bit, adding more opcodes and resources (memory, state, etc.).

 ## Research roadmap

 ### 1. Strategies for migrating from hexary to binary merkle tree for Ethereum state